Joeypph/Joeypph/README.md

-- 🔭 I’m currently working on ...
-React Course
+- 🔭 I’m currently working at Cajanauta.com
 - 🌱 I’m currently learning ...React
 - 👯 I’m looking to collaborate on ...
 Front-end and Back-end projects!
 - 💬 Ask me about ...Anything